tertek/tertek.github.io/_posts/2024-07-26-setup-anythingllm-on-digital-ocean.md

 ---
 tags: llm, digital ocean,
 ---
-## Setup AnythingLLM on Digital Ocean with HTTPS
+## Setup AnythingLLM on Digital Ocean

 Open Source AI and LLMs are the path forward, as also recently [a famously infamous company has declared](https://about.fb.com/news/2024/07/open-source-ai-is-the-path-forward/).
 Therefore I checked out some of the available Open Source projects and stumbled upon [AnythingLLM](https://anythingllm.com/).
 What I like about it is that you can plug-in any LLM, you can run it on a server, access it through a web frontend and - this is super nice - it supports multiple users!